witny23/csci_441_meteor_challenges/campaign/README.md

-git arrow function challenges for vids 9a, 9b, 10a
+git mongoDB challenges for vids 11a, 12a

 GOALS